Shohei Ohtani returns to the mound and throws first sharp inning for the Dodgers

 Ohtani threw 18 pitches against the Washington Nationals at Chavez Ravine, recording 12 strikes with one wild pitch.
 After leadoff hitter CJ Abrams grounded out, Betts dropped James Wood's popup in the sun, but Ohtani struck out Luis García Jr. and Nathaniel Lowe to end it.

-Ben Casparius replaced Ohtani in the second inning for the Dodgers, who likely saw what they hoped to see from their two-way superstar.
+Ben Casparius replaced Ohtani on the mound in the second inning for the Dodgers, who likely saw what they hoped to see from their two-way superstar.

 Ohtani's fastball topped out at 98.8 mph after hitting 100 in his first outing, and he finished both of his strikeouts with breaking balls.

-Ohtani yielded two hits and a run while throwing 28 pitches in the first inning Monday against San Diego in his first mound outing since 2023.
+Ohtani allowed two hits and a run while throwing 28 pitches in the first inning Monday against San Diego in his first mound outing since 2023.

 Before Ohtani faced Washington, Los Angeles manager Dave Roberts said there's no firm timeline for the right-hander to extend his starts to full length.
 The Dodgers also have made no long-term decisions about how they will handle the day-to-day details of the dual pursuits of baseball’s only serious two-way player in several decades.